Webster County, Missouri: State

-All of Webster County is part of Missouri's 33rd District in the Missouri Senate and is currently represented by Mike Cunningham (R-Rogersville).
+All of Webster County is part of Missouri's 20th district in the Missouri Senate and is currently represented by Curtis Trent (R-Greene County).

 Federal

-Most of Webster County is included in Missouri's 4th Congressional District, which is currently represented by Vicky Hartzler (R-Harrisonville) in the U.S. House of Representatives.
-The southwestern party of the county is included in the 7th Congressional District, which is represented by Billy Long (R-Springfield).
+The northern half of Webster County is included in Missouri's 4th congressional district, which is currently represented by Mark Alford (R-Kansas City) in the U.S. House of Representatives.
+The southern half of the county is included in the 7th congressional district, which is represented by Eric Burlison (R-Springfield).

 Political culture

 Like most counties situated in Southwest Missouri, Webster County is a Republican stronghold in presidential elections.
-George W. Bush carried Webster County in 2000 and 2004 by around two-to-one margins, and like many other rural counties throughout Missouri, Webster County strongly favored John McCain over Barack Obama in 2008.
+In 2020, Donald Trump garnered nearly 80% of the vote, with Joe Biden receiving 19%.
+Going back in time, George W. Bush carried Webster County in 2000 and 2004 by around two-to-one margins, and like many other rural counties throughout Missouri, Webster County strongly favored John McCain over Barack Obama in 2008.
 The last Democratic presidential nominee to carry Webster County was Jimmy Carter in 1976.

 Like most areas throughout the Bible Belt in Southwest Missouri, voters in Webster County traditionally adhere to socially and culturally conservative principles which tend to strongly influence their Republican leanings.
 In 2004, Missourians voted on a constitutional amendment to define marriage as the union between a man and a woman—it overwhelmingly passed Webster County with 82.32 percent of the vote.
 The initiative passed the state with 71 percent of support from voters as Missouri became the first state to ban same-sex marriage.
 In 2006, Missourians voted on a constitutional amendment to fund and legalize embryonic stem cell research in the state—it failed in Webster County with 57.94 percent voting against the measure.
 The initiative narrowly passed the state with 51 percent of support from voters as Missouri became one of the first states in the nation to approve embryonic stem cell research.
 Despite Webster County's longstanding tradition of supporting socially conservative platforms, voters in the county have a penchant for advancing populist causes like increasing the minimum wage.
 In 2006, Missourians voted on a proposition (Proposition B) to increase the minimum wage in the state to $6.50 an hour—it passed Webster County with 75.50 percent of the vote.
 The proposition strongly passed every single county in Missouri with 78.99 percent voting in favor as the minimum wage was increased to $6.50 an hour in the state.
 During the same election, voters in five other states also strongly approved increases in the minimum wage.